pete-woods/www.pete-woods.com/content/post/using-application.yml-as-the-interface-to-docker-compose.md

 This post is part of the "Spring Boot Primer" [series](/tags/spring-boot-primer).
 {{< /alert >}}

-To avoid littering your code with environment variable names, and allow you to configure the common Spring Boot properties it's simply a matter of using variable interpolation in your `application.yml` or `application.properties`.
+Rather than littering your code with environment variables, simple variable interpolation in your `application.yml` or `application.properties` can be used.
+You can also override the default values for built-in common properties this way:

 {{< codeblock "application.yml" "yml" "https://github.com/pete-woods/spring-rest-example/blob/master/src/main/resources/application.yml" >}}
 spring: